SCOTIA BARRENS TO RIDGELINE INITIATIVE:

 4. Community outreach and education

-Provide opportunities for one and all to learn more about the Scotia Barrens and support the successful conservation of the region.
+Provide workshops, field tours, training and other educational opportunities to learn more about the above strategies and support successful conservation of the region.
+Check back for upcoming events.

 With these tools, landowners can create a connected network of high-quality natural habitats and ecosystems to support diverse, abundant and viable populations and communities.